Thursday, August 25, 2022

 on corn flakes.

-sometimes flare
+sometimes flares

-like an act of faith
+into an act of faith

 and perhaps even the hands